ToolsMarketing Automation Software: SimplyCast 360, Facebook Marketing Software, Twitter Automation Software, Online Survey Software

 What makes for the best promotion is when your guests say positive things about the event.
 So after the event, reach out to your guests and get them to fill out a short satisfaction survey.
 This can be easily done through email or on your social media page.
 If you think your response rate may not be very high, you can include an incentive that guests will receive after completing the survey (like a contest entry or a coupon for a local business).
 Remember, your guests will always be your best advocates!

 Never let anyone say that location doesn't matter.
 It does, and if you have a great location you will attract more guests.
 It doesn't necessarily have to be the most expensive location.
 Instead of going for the most popular venue and paying premium prices, try a less popular venue that still offers a great space.

 You don't always have a year to plan your big event.
 But there are ways to help you get through the time crunch when getting your event off the ground.
 Create an attractive idea which will not only engage fans but also sponsors.
 Then put together a basic schedule for the event and what needs to be done.
 Get your speakers or performers selected and signed on, book your location, figure out your ticketing, get your event crisis plan together and get your marketing plan ready.
 Though it can seem overwhelming, especially for newcomers to the event planning world, if you can make and stick to a event planning schedule, you should have no problem pulling off a legendary event!

 Keep your guests up to date with automated reminders.
-Sign up for a free 14-day trial of our all-in-one event marketing automation solution.
+Sign up for a free one-on-one demo by clicking the button below.
 Learn for yourself how to make an event successful!